 You should be brushing your teeth for a full 2 minutes each time you brush.
 Many people think they are brushing for two minutes, when they’re really not.
 Or, they simply rush through and do the bare minimum.
 Setting a time will help keep you honest!
-Some electric toothbrushes even come with a built in timer.
+Some electric toothbrushes even come with a built-in timer.

 Keep a toothbrush at work.

 If you want to get an extra brushing session in after you eat lunch, try keeping a toothbrush and some toothpaste at work, either in your desk, or your locker.
-This will not only remove food particles and bacteria, it will help keep your breath fresh too, which your coworkers will appreciate!
+This will not only remove food particles and bacteria, but it will also help keep your breath fresh too, which your coworkers will appreciate!